The Primary Ground Station (PGS) supporting the Meteosat Second Generation (MSG) satellites is in Usingen, Germany.

 This ground station is the main channel of communications between the Mission Control Centre (MCC) and the MSG satellites.
-The ground station at Usingen is unmanned and can be remotely monitored and controlled from the MCC in Darmstadt.
+The ground station is unmanned and can be remotely monitored and controlled from the MCC in Darmstadt.

 The BRGS is also dedicated to provide telecommanding and telemetry support to the ground network for the operations of the satellites, in case of a complete system failure at the PGS.

 The separate Back-Up Ground Station in Cheia, Romania, can also be used in emergencies, for satellite control purposes.